natikgadzhi/respawn-io/content/posts/remote-and-async-work.md

 draft: false
 meta_description: Remote doesn't suck.
 Attempts to shove in-office meeting HiPPO culture into a remote medium suck.
 Here's how to help your teams work better in an asynchronous environment.
 meta_keywords: Remote, remote work, working remotely, async remote work, trust-driven work
+tags:
+  - remote
 ---
 # Switching to Asynchronous remote work: challenges and best practices

 Someone recently mentioned to me that they've gone back to the office for two days each week, and it gave them a huge productivity boost — "we get so much done in those two days — stuff that we can't otherwise get done in a month".

 Remote work doesn't suck.
 Attempts to shove in-office meeting HiPPO culture into a remote medium sucks.

 People seem to confuse *asynchronous trust-driven remote work* and office culture inspired remote work.
 Remote makes many things so much easier, but some things become very challenging.
 Meeting time becomes an expensive luxury.

 So if to get anything done you need a synchronous meeting with several people to discuss a thing, and then another meeting to make a decision, and then yet another meeting to tell other teams about that decision — you're royally screwed.
 Everyone on your team will be burned out and exhausted after several months of that clown fiesta.

 That's why teams who figured it out stress that _communicating in writing with extreme clarity_ is so important.
 You do that thing called actually reading and writing.
 A document about why you need a decision and what you're leaning to, inviting others to collaborate.
 A Slack message (on a public channel, please).
 An email, if you feel like a fossil today.
 Bonus points for including a diagram or a Loom video.

 That mode of work requires everyone to trust each other and treat each other like adults.
 It requires people to be engaged, have the same goal, and be excellent in their communication.
 Hence, it is difficult to switch to — and I get why larger companies who had to go remote 3 years ago are now going hybrid.
 All their previous lives they've trained their teams and leaders to work in a certain way, rally their teams around the whiteboard.